volodymyrprokopyuk/kotlin-sdp/README.md

   the resource is deallocated automatically by the Smart Pointer destructor.
 RAII only works for resources acquired and released by stack-allocated objects where there is well-defined static object lifetime
 - **OOP - Object-Oriented Programming**.
-OOP is like biological cells: messaging, state hiding, late binding.
-Object has well encapsulated structure (properties) and provides behavior (methods) through well defined interface (messages).
+OOP is like biological cells: messaging (uniform communication), state hiding (data abstraction), late binding (behavioral polymorphism).
+Object has well encapsulated structure (properties) and provides polymorphic behavior (methods) through a well defined interface (messages).
 Abstraction (hierarchy), separation of concerns (composability) and modularization (orthogonality) are the keys to master complexity
 - **FCoI - Favor Composition + Delegation over Inheritance**.
 Composition is black box reuse through an interface and promotes loose coupling.
 Inheritance is white box reuse through public/protected members